 Sets the password for the admin user.

-If not set, the admin user is created with a random password shown on first startup.
+- If not set and admin user does not exist, it is created with a random password shown on first container startup. - If not set and admin user exists, no action is performed. - If set the admin user is adjusted on every container startup to match WEBLATE_ADMIN_PASSWORD, WEBLATE_ADMIN_NAME and WEBLATE_ADMIN_EMAIL.

+: It might be a security risk to store password in the configuration file.
+Consider using this variable only for initial setup (or let Weblate generate random password on initial startup) or for password recovery.

-2.9: Since version 2.9, the admin user is adjusted on every container startup to match WEBLATE ADMIN PASSWORD, WEBLATE ADMIN NAME and WEBLATE ADMIN EMAIL.
+Admin login, WEBLATE ADMIN PASSWORD, WEBLATE ADMIN NAME, WEBLATE ADMIN EMAIL